Rants and Incendiary Tracts: Reception

 Bill Blank from Anarchy: A Journal of Desire Armed described it as "a wild graveyard party with laughs and severed heads for everyone", and praised its collection of a variety of ideologies.
 Factsheet Five found its overriding theme to be that of an opposition to mainstream society.
 Steve Beaumont for the magazine Maximum Rocknroll praised the book for having shocking and interesting contents "with something for everybody"; he called the entry by the serial killer Carl Panzram particularly horrifying, and praised the diversity of ideas included.
-Beaumont argued the book should have provided some guidance on what constitues a "rant" or what about them was worth paying attention to, though said this was ultimately only a minor issue, as "Rants holds no pretentions[sic] of being an academic publication" so should "not have to answer to questions of content and worth".
+Beaumont argued the book should have provided some guidance on what constitutes a "rant" or what about them was worth paying attention to, though said this was ultimately only a minor issue, as "Rants holds no pretentions[sic] of being an academic publication" so should "not have to answer to questions of content and worth".
 Oldfield argued Stanisław Szukalski's contribution was the most bizarre, saying it made the pseudoscience writer Erich von Däniken seem the scientific establishment.
+Small Press Review said "the selections are well chosen and all evidence the passion and urgency which are common to this form", and that the book evidenced that the rant was a distinct form.
 Some reviewers praised the more obscure inclusions.